-CLERB Votes to Sustain Two Complaints Filed Against MPD Officers
+CLERB Votes to Hold Two Complaints Filed Against MPD Officers Until Additional Evidence Discovery

 Saniphoto | Dreamstime.com

-The Citizens for Law Enforcement Review Board voted tonight to sustain two complaints against Memphis Police Department officers in order to give the board more time to acquire additional evidence for both complaints.
+The Citizens for Law Enforcement Review Board voted tonight to continue gathering evidence in two complaints against Memphis Police Department officers in order to give the board more time to acquire additional evidence for both complaints.

 Paul Garner alleges that the MPD falsely charged him with disorderly conduct in late 2013 simply because he was filming police interaction with another citizen.
 Central to Garner's complaint is the assertion that MPD had not, until that point, made public any video recording policy that would provide criteria for whether or not police could arrest someone for filming them.